-Lack of awareness of the course policies cannot be invoked at any point during this course for failure to meet
+Lack of awareness of the course policies cannot be invoked at any point during this course for failure to meet them.
+It is your responsibility to ask for clarification on any policies that you do not understand.

 COURSE SCHEDULE

 Commerce 4SA3 International Business Fall 2023 Course Schedule